TheoVauvilliers/Athena/README.md

 # Thor
-Discord bot develop in nodejs with lib discord.js 🤖
+Discord bot develop with Node.js and the Discord.js library 🤖